mit212/lab5_2024/README.md

 ### 4.1.3 Wireless Sensor-controlled Motor

-Modify `wireless/esp_now_sender.cpp` and `wireless/esp_now_receiver.cpp` so that the *sender* reads and sends sensor data, while the *receiver* parses this data and uses it to command the motor.
+Copy `wireless/esp_now_sender.cpp` to `lab_code/sensor_sender.cpp` and `wireless/esp_now_receiver.cpp` to `lab_code/robot_receiver.cpp`.

+Then, modify the newly copied code so that the *sender* reads and sends sensor data, while the *receiver* parses this data and uses it to command the motor.
 Remember what you learned in previous labs about `struct`s to define a message type.
 You may need to incorporate code from `test_code/motor_position/control.cpp`.

 If you get stuck, refer to this [tutorial](https://randomnerdtutorials.com/esp-now-esp32-arduino-ide/) or ask the staff for help!